Palmela Palace – Prosecutor General's Office

 - (1794)

-In the roughly 230 years of its existence, this complex of buildings and gardens has only known two types of occupation: up until 1977 it was a residence for the aristocracy and upper bourgeoisie and from 1982 to the present day it has been home to the Offices of the Attorney General of the Portuguese Republic.
-The palace, designed by the court architect as his own residence, was purchased at a public auction by the first Count of Póvoa.
-A subsequent intervention, possibly under the supervision of Luigi Chiari, focused on the chapel, central staircase and the building’s exterior.
-In the mid-19th century, it came into the hands of the Palmela family, who added the upper floor, a garden pavilion and the exterior cladding in pink marble stonework.
-The interior of one of the richest and best conserved palatial buildings in the city features works by Sequeira, Vieira Portuense and Soares dos Reis, to name just a few of the artists.
+For around 230 years, this complex of buildings and gardens has had only two uses: until 1977 it was the residence of the aristocracy and the upper bourgeoisie, and from 1982 to the present day it has been the headquarters of the Public Prosecutor’s Office.
+Designed by the Court Architect as his residence, it was purchased by the first Count of Póvoa at public auction in 1823.
+The work carried out at that time, possibly under the direction of Luigi Chiari, focused on the chapel, the noble staircase and the exterior.
+In the mid-19th century it was inherited by the Palmela family, who added an upper floor, a pavilion in the garden and an exterior covered in pink marble.
+Inside, you’ll find works by Sequeira, Vieira Portuense and Soares dos Reis, among others, in one of the richest and best-preserved examples of palatial architecture in the city.

 Address